rmward17/Money_Ballers/README.md

 ### Join Tables
 * Join batting table to salaries table, using aggregate SUM() for statistic fields (RBI, Games, At bats, etc)
+* Join fielding table to the resulting table
 * Join people table to the resulting table
 * The sql code can be viewed following the below link.